nadinejun0/seo/developer-framework.md

 2. **Title-Related Changes**:
    - Affects: Title score (direct), Description score (via focus keywords)
    - Example: Changing separator detection affects 20% of Title score (0.8 of 4.0 points)
+   - Note: In the code, this is implemented as `commaScore` but it measures all separator types (commas, pipes, dashes) combined, not just commas
    - Cascading Effect: Title changes that affect focus keywords can impact description scoring

 3. **Description-Related Changes**: